dmd-program/dmd-100/topics/narrative_structure.md

   - Climax
   - Realization
 - **Hero's Journey**
   - The number of acts can vary widely, but tends to have around 11 or 12 acts.
-More on this later.
+This list is getting lengthy, so we'll examine the Hero's Journey structure a bit later.

+### Three Act
+  1. Beginning
+  2. Middle
+  3. End

 #### Three Act Plot Diagram

 The following Plot Diagram shows the Five Act plot points laid over a Three Act structure.

 ![](plot_diagram_reverse2.png)

+### Four Act

+1. Inciting incident
+2. First act turn to Second Act Turn
+3. Second act turn to Third Act Turn
+4. Third Act turn to Resolution

+### Five Act

+1. Exposition
+2. Rising action
+3. Climax
+4. Falling action
+5. Resolution

+### Seven Act
+1. Backstory
+2. Catalyst
+3. Big event
+4. Midpoint
+5. Crisis
+6. Climax
+7. Realization

 ### Non-linear narrative structures
 A non-linear structure is not necessarily chronological or cause and effect based.
 Story is unfolded simultaneously and recursively.